opensecuritycontroller/community/designs/osc_containerization/OSC-containerization.md

 - Log file
 - vmidcServer.conf

-This data would need to be exposed as docker volumes to the OSC container.
+This data would need to be exposed in docker volumes to the OSC container.

 ##### Life cycle management
 Remove restart and shutdown operations possbile via OSC UI